 - Use a soft infant toothbrush or cloth and water.

-- Schedule regular cleanings and check ups to make sure your child's mouth stays healthy.
+- For regular cleanings and check ups to keep your child's mouth healthy

 Brushing & Flossing

-As soon as the teeth begin to appear, start brushing twice a-day.
+As soon as your child’s teeth appear, start brushing twice a day.

-- For ages less than two, use only a "smear" of toothpaste to brush your baby's teeth.
+- For children under two, use only a smear of toothpaste

-Children will often want to brush their own teeth, but you should supervise and help them get to those hard to reach places, especially in the back of the mouth.
+Watch your child brush their teeth and help them get to those hard to reach places, especially in the back of the mouth.
 Help your child floss daily to get loose food particles stuck between teeth.
-If you're not sure how to help, talk to your child's dentist or oral hygienist.
-They can show you what to do.
+Your child's dentist or oral hygienist can show you what to do if you’re unsure.

 Avoid Tooth Decay

-Many do not realize that your baby's teeth are at risk for decay.
-The most common problem you want to prevent is "early childhood caries" (also known as baby bottle tooth decay).
+You may not realize that your baby's teeth are at risk for decay.
+The most common problem is "early childhood caries," also known as baby bottle tooth decay.
 Give your child water in his or her bottle at bedtime instead of milk or juice.
-If a baby is put to sleep with a bottle of milk or juice, the liquid will remain on the teeth at night, allowing acids to develop that break down tooth enamel, which eventually leads to tooth decay.
+When you put your baby to sleep with a bottle of milk or juice, the liquid will remain on their teeth at night.
+This allows acids to develop that break down tooth enamel, and eventually leads to tooth decay.